MephistoDevelop/SocialBook/README.md

 ### Setup

-To use this project you will need to download this repository and put in on your computer. after you will need to install a webpack and npm to run correctly this project.
+To use this project you will need to download this repository to your computer, Then you will need to install webpack and npm to correctly run this project.

 #### Installation

-Clone or download the repository to your local machine and after open your terminal on the repository folder and run :
+Clone or download the repository to your local machine.
+Then open your terminal on the repository folder and run:

     bundle install